 Meet with an International Education Advisor

 These advising sessions are for current or prospective exchange students only.
-International degree-seeking students are asked to email international.students@usask.ca or to access international student advising times, as we cannot offer immigration/study permit advice.
+International degree-seeking students are asked to email issac@usask.ca or to access the international student advising schedule, as we cannot offer immigration/study permit advice.

 If you are a staff member from a partner institution and would like to speak with an agreement specialist, contact the International Office at international.office@usask.ca.